dagrawa2/gdnn_code/README.md

 ### Reproducing results

-To reproduce Table 1 in the paper, run the following:
+To reproduce Tables 1-3 in the paper, run the following:

     python admissible_architectures.py

-The LaTeX source for Table 1 will be written to `admissible_architectures.txt`.
+The output tables will be written to the directory `architecture_count`.

 To reproduce the results in Section 4 of the paper, see the respective README files of the [binary multiplication](examples/binary_mul/README.md) and [3D object classification](examples/modelnet40/README.md) examples.